 What Is The Classification Of Shampoo?

-Shampoos have been around for about a century; before the era of shampoo commercialization, people used to use soap, however, soap has proven to be simply not suitable for hair care needs.
+Shampoos have been around for about a century; before shampoo commercialization, people used to use soap; however, soap has proven to be not suitable for hair care needs.

-Since the revolution of shampoo, this bubbly content has been known to be fitting for other activities other than cleaning hair and scalp.
+Since the shampoo revolution, this bubbly content has been known to be fitting for other activities other than cleaning hair and scalp.

 Shampoos can also be implemented for washing the dishes and removing makeup residue from makeup brushes.
 Don’t have time for a manicure?
-In a bowl mix shampoo and warm water, soak your hands for a few minutes, and obtain shiny cuticles and baby-soft skin.
+Mix shampoo and warm water in a bowl, soak your hands for a few minutes and obtain shiny cuticles and baby-soft skin.

-Another more common use of shampoo is one that we are all guilty of, using it as a body wash!
-However shampoo believes it or not is really a diverse and resourceful product that can also be employed as a shaving cream for men, as a lubricant for fixing jammed zippers, and even as a fabric softener.
+Another more common use of shampoo is that we are all guilty of using it as a body wash!
+However, shampoo believes it or not, is a diverse and resourceful product that can also be employed as a shaving cream for men, as a lubricant for fixing jammed zippers, and even as a fabric softener.

 In modern times, shampoos have evolved to become a haircare staple.
-These are created with advanced technology and nourishing ingredients that aim to leave your hair in the best shape possible.
-That said, it all depends on how you pick your poison if you know what I mean.
+These are created with advanced technology and nourishing ingredients to leave your hair in the best shape possible.
+That said, it all depends on how you pick your poison, if you know what I mean.

 So with so many options in the market, the first step is to figure out what type of shampoo will work best for your hair.

-Shampoos can then be classified on the type of hair, content, and hair care needs people to have.
-That’s how we find at least 13 types of shampoos: clarifying, every day, volumizing, sulfate-free, oily hair, dry, hydrating, colored, 2-In-1, organic, medicated, swimmer, and normal.
+Shampoos can then be classified based on the type of hair, content, and hair care needs.
+That’s how we find at least 13 types of shampoos: clarifying, every day, volumizing, sulfate-free, oily hair, dry, hydrating, colored, 2-In-1, organic, medicated, swimmer, and regular.

 Which Type Of Shampoo Should We Use?

-Everyone has different types of hair thus making people have unique hair care needs.
-You could determine by yourself what your hair needs (for example if you have dry hair, then get a shampoo for dry hair); or, you could ask your salon professional to recommend the right type of shampoo option for you.
+Everyone has different types of hair, thus making people have unique hair care needs.
+You could determine by yourself what your hair needs (for example, if you have dry hair, then get a shampoo for dry hair); or, you could ask your salon professional to recommend the correct type of shampoo option for you.

-It’s important to keep in mind that as we age, there are different times and purposes where the ingredients of the shampoo will make a huge difference in the appearance of your hair.
+It’s essential to keep in mind that as we age, there are different times and purposes where the shampoo ingredients will make a massive difference in the appearance of your hair.

 What Are The Most Natural Shampoos?

-If you are looking for the most natural shampoo the market has to offer, your money should be put on an organically made shampoo.
-These formulas promise strictly natural content made with essential oils and botanicals which are lighter and more pleasant than any artificial counterpart.
+If you are looking for the most natural shampoo the market offers, your money should be put on an organically made shampoo.
+These formulas promise strictly genuine content made with essential oils and botanicals, which are lighter and more pleasant than any artificial counterpart.

-The organic shampoo also means safer content because it has no harsh preservatives; it is not toxic and will not render any side effects.
-All the while, moisturizing and cleansing your scalp and locks.
+Organic shampoo also means safer content because it has no harsh preservatives; it is not toxic and will not render any side effects.
+All the while, it is moisturizing and cleansing your scalp and locks.
 Other results you can expect from natural shampoo formulas are having stronger hair roots and brighter hair color.

 What Is Normal Hair Shampoo?

-If you have normal locks, then it means that your hair presents the ideal balance of dry and oily hair.
-There’s no harm in going a couple of days without washing your mane and you are perfectly able to have fun with it and style it in different looks.
+If you have regular locks, then it means that your hair presents the ideal balance of dry and oily hair.
+There’s no harm in going a couple of days without washing your mane, and you are perfectly able to have fun with it and style it in different looks.

-Normal hair shampoo is aimed at users who have hair which is chemically untouched and scalp said to produce moderate sebum.
+Regular hair shampoo is aimed at users who have chemically untouched hair and scalp said to produce moderate sebum.
 Normal hair shampoo is a popular and regular option with men.
-This type of shampoo uses lauryl sulfate as the main detergent giving good cleansing and minimal conditioning.
+This type of shampoo uses lauryl sulfate as the leading detergent giving good cleansing and minimal conditioning.

 It is not a good idea to use a clarifying shampoo more than a couple of times a week; using it too often can leave you with frizzy and dry hair.

-Women with color-treated hair should be aware that heavy surfactants like the ones in this type of shampoo can damage hair permanently.
+Women with color-treated hair should be aware that heavy surfactants like those in this type of shampoo can permanently damage hair.

-If you believe you need to wash your hair more often than most people then everyday shampoo should be your best option.
+If you believe you need to wash your hair more often than most people, everyday shampoo should be your best option.

-This type of shampoo is gentle enough to be used on a daily basis and will not produce a negative impact on your scalp and hair.
+This type of shampoo is gentle enough to be used daily and will not negatively impact your scalp and hair.
 This lighter option is specially formulated not to remove natural oils; on the contrary, it will make sure your hair stays moisturized, healthy, and glossy.
-This type of shampoo is often compared to the ones used by babies due to their mild detergent content.
+This type of shampoo is often compared to the ones used by babies due to its mild detergent content.

 These shampoos are made to open the hair’s cuticle, making it thicker and ultimately helping you achieve thicker-feeling strands.
-Some formulas, in addition, offer to strengthen hair from its root to all the way to the tip, this with an aim to prevent breakage because the less the hair fall, the less hair thinning.
+Some formulas, in addition, offer to strengthen hair from its root to the tip to prevent breakage because the less the hair falls, the less hair thinning.

 If you have chemically treated hair, you can still find options that will help to boost your hair while also keeping hair color intact.

-Sulfate is one of shampoo main ingredients and is responsible for giving shampoo that lathery consistency.
+Sulfate is one of the shampoo’s main ingredients and is responsible for giving shampoo that lathery consistency.

-These awful side effects can occur on people with sensitive skin, people with dyed or coily hair should also stay away from sulfate-based shampoos.
+These awful side effects can occur on sensitive skin; people with dyed or coily hair should also avoid sulfate-based shampoos.

-Shampoos that are sulfate-free will keep natural oils, moisturize, and ultimately making your hair stronger.
+Sulfate-free shampoos will keep natural oils moisturize and ultimately making your hair stronger.

 Oily Hair Shampoo

-If oily hair is a real nightmare for you, experts suggest getting a shampoo specifically designed for oily hair.
+If oily hair is an absolute nightmare for you, experts suggest getting a shampoo specifically designed for oily hair.